-James’ first bike was a 1984 Honda CB125s which was given to him by a co-worker.
-When learning to ride it in a hotel parking garage, he dumped it while wearing shorts and learned very quickly the importance of riding in protective gear.
-(He still has the exhaust scar on his leg as a constant reminder).
-Since then he has owned a plethora of bikes, the majority of which have been café styled UJMs which hold a soft spot in his heart.
-Recently, he purchased an EVO-powered Sportster and couldn’t be happier.
+James’ first bike was a 1984 Honda CB125S, which was given to him by a co-worker.
+While learning to ride it in a hotel parking garage, he dumped it while wearing shorts, and learned very quickly the importance of riding in protective gear.
+(He still has the exhaust scar on his leg as a constant reminder.)
+Since then, he has owned a plethora of bikes, the majority of which have been café-styled UJMs.
+His most recently owned bike was an EVO-powered Sportster, which taught him the grin-inducing concept of torque.

 James enjoys vintage bikes, cars, and classic apparel, likes to tool around on his bikes, and is constantly altering their cosmetics.
-Currently he is working on restoring a ‘71 CB100 with Hilary White-Speir, a RZ co-worker.
+He recently restored a ‘71 CB100 with Hilary White-Speir, a former RZ co-worker and talented artist.
 He’s a founding member of the Dusters Motorcycle Club.
 (Follow them on Instagram @the_dusters).
-He participated in the Red Bull Flugtag Philadelphia in 2010 where his team set a record for negative distance.
+He participated in the Red Bull Flugtag Philadelphia in 2010, where his team set a record for negative distance.

 James is regularly involved in the vintage motorcycle scene in Philadelphia.
-You can catch him on one of his bikes at regular meet ups such as Two Wheel Tuesday, the Thursday night Chin on the Tank ride, and just hanging out his buddies' garages throughout the city.
+You can catch him on one of his bikes at regular meet ups, such as Two Wheel Tuesday, the Thursday night Chin on the Tank ride, and just hanging out at his buddies' garages throughout the city.